Silver Gelatin Emulsions

 Hang to dry

-Please let us know how you do(or if you have any questions) if you try any of this, either by email or on our bulletin board !
+Please let us know how you do(or if you have any questions) if you try any of this, either by email or on our research site !
 Happy emulsifying!